nikinezakati/Operating-Systems/README.md

 # OS
-Operation Systems Course - Fall 2021
+Operating Systems Course - Fall 2021

 In this course I implemented questions like implementing Threads, using Fork and ... in C.